petrasvestartas/compas_wood/docs/installation.rst

     conda config --add channels conda-forge

-*    Step 5 - write in the terminal commands mentioned above either for MAC or Windows e.g.
+*    Step 5 - using Anaconda Prompt write a series commands to create an environment:

 .. code-block::